shoz-f/tfl_interp/README.md

 ### short or concise history
 The development of Tflinterp started in 2020 Nov.
 The original idea was to use Nerves to create an AI remote controlled car.
-In the first version, I implemented Yolo3, but the design strongly depended on the model, which made it difficult to use in other applications.
+In the first version, I implemented Yolo3, but the design strongly depended on that model, which made it difficult to use in other applications.
 Reflecting on that mistake, I redesigned Tflinterp according to the above design guidelines.

 ## Platform
 It has been confirmed to work in the following OS environment.

-- Windows MSYS2/MinGW64
+- Windows Visual C++ 2019
 - WSL2/Ubuntu 20.04
 - Nerves ARMv6, ARMv7NEON and AArch64

 ## Requirements
 - cmake 3.18.6 or later
 - git
+- Visual C++ 2019 for Windows

 ## Installation
 Since 0.1.3, the installation method of this module has changed.